eic/eic.github.io/_resources/background_mixed_samples.md

 A run is a collection of events and each event represents a 2000 nano second long integration frame.

 ## Representation of a "Run" with 5 "Events"
-If we assume a signal frequency of 500 kHz, each event contains atleast 1 signal contribution.
+If we assume a signal frequency of 500 kHz, each event contains at least 1 signal contribution.
 The background contributions get allocated per event based on their sampling frequency.
 Processes with less than 500 kHz sampling frequency are not guaranteed a contribution in every event.

 | **Event**   | **signal**   | **synrad** | **ebrems** | **etouschek** | **ecoloumb** | **p.b.gas**|
 | ----------- | -----------  | -----------| ---------  | ------------  | -----------  | -----------  |